 So you want to download a song from Spotify, huh?
-You’re in luck — it’s totally possible, and we’re about to show you how to do it.
-But before we dive into the instructions, you’ll need to assemble three things: A Spotify Premium subscription to unmask the download button, a connection to the internet to download the tracks, and a mobile device to store them.
+You’re in luck — we’re about to show you how to do it.
+But before we dive into the instructions, you first need to assemble three things: A Spotify Premium subscription to summon the download button, a connection to the internet to download the tracks, and a mobile device to store them.

 All set?
 Here’s how to download songs from Spotify.